TarunSathya574/PermissionlessIV-CRISPR-Cancer-DeSci/README.md

 ## 🚀 Overview

-This project enables permissionless, transparent research in cancer genomics by leveraging CRISPR functional genomics, state-of-the-art manifold learning, AI-driven literature annotation, and Web3 cryptographic proofs.
+Verifiable Gene Editing Target Prioritization and Discovery using Functional Genomics Data for Cancer Therapy enables permissionless, transparent research in cancer genomics by leveraging CRISPR functional genomics, state-of-the-art manifold learning, AI-driven literature annotation, and Web3 cryptographic proofs.
 The pipeline is designed for reproducibility, extensibility, and open science, embodying DeSci principles.

 ---